jazmy/videonotesgen/README.md

   - A list of potential FAQs based on the video content
 - **Outputs everything** in multiple formats (Markdown, RTF, HTML), and bundles it all into a downloadable ZIP archive

-It’s especially useful when you want to **turn video into something you can skim, search, or repurpose** — whether that’s for study, documentation, or team knowledge sharing.
+It's especially useful when you want to **turn video into something you can skim, search, or repurpose** — whether that's for study, documentation, or team knowledge sharing.

 This software is offered free but if you find it useful then feel free to express your appreciation by [buying me a coffee](https://www.paypal.com/donate/?hosted_button_id=2ZALZKUKH6CTC)

-This guide will walk you through setting up the Video Notes Generator application for development and usage.

 ## Prerequisites